Horizon Colony, Montana

 Horizon Colony is a Hutterite community and census-designated place (CDP) in Glacier County, Montana, United States.
 It is on the eastern side of the county, 11 mi northeast of Cut Bank and 30 mi northwest of Shelby.

 Horizon Colony was first listed as a CDP prior to the 2020 census.

 Demographics

+Education

+The area school district is Cut Bank Public Schools, with its components being Cut Bank Elementary School District and Cut Bank High School District.